intel-analytics/ipex-llm/python/llm/dev/benchmark/all-in-one/README.md

 Before running, make sure you have [ipex-llm](../../../../../README.md) installed.

-If you would like to use all-in-one benchmark for testing OpenVINO, please directly refer to [this section](#optional-save-model-for-openvino) for environment setup.

 > The prompts for benchmarking are from datasets [abisee/cnn_dailymail](https://huggingface.co/datasets/abisee/cnn_dailymail), [Open-Orca/OpenOrca](https://huggingface.co/datasets/Open-Orca/OpenOrca), [THUDM/LongBench](https://huggingface.co/datasets/THUDM/LongBench), etc.

 ## Dependencies